jmcuneo/a2-shortstack/README.md

 To delete a student, you simply click the delete button next to the corresponding one.

 ## Technical Achievements
-- **Tech Achievement 1**: I created a single-page app the provides both a form for users to submit, update, or delete data and also always shows the current state of the server-side data.
+- I created a single-page app the provides both a form for users to submit, update, or delete data and also always shows the current state of the server-side data.
 This is done by always calling a function fetchStudentData() at the end of each function for a button press, creating/updating, or deleting, so that the information shown is always the up to date.
 I also added the fetchStudentData() in the window.onload() because I realized that if I refreshed all the data disappeared, until a submission was done, in which time all of the data saved would appear
 - I added the server creating derived fields and storing them